 Florida State head coach Mike Norvell didn’t waste any time on the recruiting trail when he arrived in Tallahassee.
-The former Memphis coach reeled in the No. 4 cornerback in the country in Demorie Tate and four-star quarterback (but five-star name) Chubba Purdy to round out a solid first class in 2020.
+The former Memphis coach reeled in the No. 4 cornerback in the country in Demorie Tate and was hot on the trail early in his career.

-The five-star cornerback is ranked the No. 2 cornerback in the nation and No. 5 overall recruit in the 2022 class by 247Sports.
-Despite still being a couple years away from graduation, the Collins Hill High School (Suwanee, Georgia) could wind up being FSU’s highest-rated defensive back since Derwin James in 2015.
+The five-star cornerback is ranked the No. 1 cornerback in the nation and No. 1 overall recruit in the 2022 class by 247Sports.
+The Collins Hill High School (Suwanee, Georgia) just made college football history.

 Travis Hunter Recruiting

-Travis Hunter is already fielding offers from NCAA schools across the country.
-Local schools like Georgia and Georgia Tech have offered him as well as Power 5 programs like Florida, Alabama, Auburn, Michigan, Oklahoma, South Carolina and Tennessee.
+Travis Hunter fielded offers from NCAA schools across the country.
+Local schools like Georgia and Georgia Tech offered him as well as Power 5 programs like Florida, Alabama, Auburn, Michigan, Oklahoma, South Carolina and Tennessee.

 “[Mike Norvell] really knows the business and knows what he’s talking about,” Hunter told Rivals.com.